 Save the Date for next year's Hike - May 3, 2020!

 Hike for Hospice Calgary is an all weather event.
 Bring a jacket, water bottle, sun screen, umbrella, camping chair (optional) and cash for the Best Seat in the Parade Raffle.

 What is the Hike for Hospice Calgary?

-Sunday, May 5th marks the 14th annual Hike for Hospice Calgary.
+Sunday, May 3, 2020 marks the 15th annual Hike for Hospice Calgary.
 We're calling on new and past hikers, client families, volunteers and supporters to sign up for our family and dog-friendly 5km fundraising walk on the pathways starting at Sikome Lake in Fish Creek Provincial Park.
 The Hike for Hospice Calgary is part of the Hike for Hospice Palliative Care, a national fundraising event that brings together palliative care organizations across Canada to raise funds and awareness in their communities.
-Register here.